cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/coupa-saas.md

 ## 2. Download the metadata file

-1. Paste the SAML Metadata endpoint from application configuration in Cloudflare Zero Trust in a web browser.
+1. Paste the SAML metadata endpoint from application configuration in Cloudflare Zero Trust in a web browser.
 2. Follow your browser-specific steps to download the URL's contents as an `.xml` file.

 ## 3. Add a SAML SSO provider in Coupa